robbi5/kleineanfragen/README.md

 Jobs
 ----
-Jobs are run by ActiveJob / Resque.
+Jobs are run by ActiveJob / Sidekiq.

 You may need to prefix them with `bundle exec`, so the correct gems are used.